mohdmuqeemalam01/tic-tak-toe-game/README.md

-you can check the project by clicling on link https://mohdmuqeemalam01.github.io/tic-tak-toe-game/
+you can check the project by clicking on link https://mohdmuqeemalam01.github.io/tic-tak-toe-game/